sujoymondal87/websocket-audio-sync/README.md

 | Clock sync degrades on high latency | The ping/pong offset estimate assumes symmetric network delay.
 On asymmetric or high-jitter connections, the offset error increases. |
 | Single server — no horizontal scale | RoomManager is in-process.
 Scaling to multiple instances would require moving room state to Redis. |
 | No reconnection recovery | If a follower disconnects mid-session, they rejoin as a fresh client and get the current room snapshot but miss event history. |

 ---

+## Lessons learned

+- Clock synchronisation scales better than streaming — sending control signals and letting each client play locally is far more reliable than attempting to stream audio over WebSocket
+- HTML5 Audio was more reliable than Web Audio API for this use case — scheduling via `currentTime` offsets is simpler and more predictable across devices than AudioContext timing
+- Sequence numbers prevented replay issues — without them, a reconnecting follower would re-apply buffered commands and jump to the wrong position
+- Ping compensation reduced drift — even a simple `roundTrip / 2` estimate cuts sync error significantly on variable-latency connections

+---